tilt-dev/tilt-extensions/restart_process/README.md

 - `custom_build`
 - ???

 Run into a bug?
 Need a use case that we don't yet support?
-Let us know---[open an issue](https://github.com/windmilleng/tilt-extensions/issues) or [contact us](https://tilt.dev/contact).
+Let us know--[open an issue](https://github.com/windmilleng/tilt-extensions/issues) or [contact us](https://tilt.dev/contact).

 ## For Maintainers: Releasing
 TODO(maia) 👀